EtkaPerry/gunun-sarkisi/README.md

 You should add this to sidebar </br>
 or you can change width and add anywhere

-if you wanna chang music open the "q2a-sarki.php" and change line 44
+if you wanna change music open the "q2a-sarki.php" and change line 44
 </br></br></br>
 "Attention"